 The rules of professional conduct in some jurisdictions require disclosure of selection methodology for certain public accolades and recognitions.
 Click here to view available selection methodologies.

-Selected for inclusion in The Best Lawyers in America, Commercial Litigation, Employee Benefits/ERISA Law, Employment Law-Management, Labor Law-Management, Litigation-ERISA, Labor & Employment Litigation, Woodward/White, Inc., 2010-2020
+Selected for inclusion in The Best Lawyers in America, Commercial Litigation, Employee Benefits/ERISA Law, Employment Law-Management, Labor Law-Management, Litigation-ERISA, Labor and Employment Litigation, Woodward/White, Inc., 2010-2023

-Selected for inclusion in America's Leading Lawyers for Business, Labor & Employment, North Carolina, Chambers USA, 2013-2020
+Selected for inclusion in America's Leading Lawyers for Business, Labor & Employment, North Carolina, Band 4, Chambers USA, 2013-2022

 Selected for inclusion in "Client Service All Stars," Employment Litigation, BTI Consulting Group, 2013

 Four McGuireWoods Partners Honored as Leading Employment Lawyers by Lawdragon

 August 15, 2022

 Lawdragon Names Four McGuireWoods Partners Leading Corporate Employment Lawyers

 McGuireWoods Attorneys Recognized in 2022 Edition of The Best Lawyers in America